PaddlePaddle/docs/docs/install/pip/macos-pip_en.md

     ```

-* You need to confirm that Python and pip are 64bit, and the processor architecture is x86_64(or called x64、Intel 64、AMD64) or arm64 (PaddlePaddle already supports Mac M1):
+* You need to confirm that Python and pip are 64bit, and the processor architecture is arm64 (PaddlePaddle already supports Mac M), no longer supporting x86_64 architecture

     ```